boschsauce/rubequ/README.md

 [![Build Status](https://api.travis-ci.org/willywos/rubequ.png?branch=master)](https://travis-ci.org/willywos/rubequ)
 [![Code Climate](https://codeclimate.com/github/willywos/rubequ.png)](https://codeclimate.com/github/willywos/rubequ)

-Rubequ is a web-application that was made to run on the raspberry pi and interfaces with the Music Player Deamon (MPD).
-To allow you to turn your raspberry pi into a little jukebox.
+Rubequ is a web-application made to run on the raspberry pi and interfaces with the Music Player Deamon (MPD).
+It allows you to turn your Raspberry Pi into a little jukebox.
 We use ours around the office to play music.
-You can use it on a number of different versions of linux and even OSX.
+You can use it on a number of different versions of Linux and even OSX.

 ![picture alt](http://i.imgur.com/fWg0xRI.png?1 "Home Page")
 ![picture alt](http://i.imgur.com/BZKeStT.png?1 "All Songs")

 ## Installing MPD

-On osx you should be able to install it with brew.
+On OSX you should be able to install it with brew.

 ```
 $ brew install mpd
 ```

-On ubuntu you can use apt-get
+On Ubuntu you can use apt-get

 ```
 $ sudo apt-get install mpd